 The second time she visited me, we went to city park near the church.
 We sat on the grass, she took a picture of me and I took hers.

 The third time, she felt sick during her visit and should sleep at the clinic.
-By the time she had to leave, I cried ugly in front of my building watching her back disappear inside the old elf, and a very kind senior hugged me in silence.
+By the time she had to leave, I cried ugly in front of my building watching her back disappear inside the old elf minibus, and a very kind senior hugged me in silence.

 When I cried, I cried ugly and more often than not it would make other people cried too.
 Maybe it was too painful to watch, or maybe vulnerability is contagious.
 Maybe my companies were the most warmhearted people after all.

 I forget how it was going, but I've grown to be a very independent daughter.
-It was hard to pin point, but we kind of grew apart.
-We rarely called each other (maybe she often called but I didn't answer), we rarely texted each other (maybe she often called but I didn't reply).
+It was hard to pinpoint, but we kind of grew apart.
+We rarely called each other (maybe she called but I didn't answer), we rarely texted each other (maybe she texted but I didn't reply).
 These are even the best scenarios.

 Entering university, she escorted me on the day I moved in.
 Before my final year there, she only visited once, when our hometown church went to Yogyakarta.
 We rarely texted and call.
 Even on the day my father died, she was not there beside me.
 It was right at her 44th birthday after all.
 During my final year in uni, I told her about my struggle for the first time, and for a couple of months, she started to pay a short visit.